 - 1. Promote equitable and accessible Federal programs through oversight of those programs. - a.
 Include the Government Accountability Office's definition of equitable in all reviews of federally funded programs. - b.
 Include elements of DEIA in all audits, evaluations, and reviews as appropriate. - c.
-DEIA Subgroup will coordinate with CIGIE Audit and Inspection & Evaluation Committees to develop a DEIA template to use as a step during field work of audits, evaluations, and Inspections.
+DEIA Committee, in coordination with CIGIE Audit and Inspection and Evaluation Committees, has developed the Toolkit for Considering Equity When Conducting Oversight Work to use during field work of audits, evaluations, and inspections.

 - d.
-DEIA Subgroup will coordinate with CIGIE Investigations Committee to highlight fraud, waste, and abuse in oversight programs related to DEIA. - e.
+DEIA Committee will coordinate with CIGIE Investigations Committee to highlight fraud, waste, and abuse in oversight programs related to DEIA. - e.
 Report opportunities to improve equitable program administration. - f.
 Add at least one assessment of an aspect of DEIA into the annual audit plan. - g.
 Add a project proposal or plan step that includes a determination on whether the objectives or the data include a DEIA element. - h.
-Tag all appropriate reports on oversight.gov with the "DEIA" tag. - i.
+Tag all appropriate reports on oversight. gov with the "DEIA" tag to help demonstrate how DEIA is being addressed in federally funded programs across government agencies.
+(See a list of DEIA-related reports in Compendium of OIG Reports related to DEIA, Volume 1: FYs 2014-2021.)

+- i.
 Add a DEIA-related Top Management Challenge, based on the Executive Order 13985, or incorporate DEIA elements into existing challenges related to human capital. - j.
 Share the results OIG's work on how well departments and agencies are assisting external stakeholders from a DEIA perspective and any identified roadblocks for more positive impact in this area. - k.
 Discuss among the OIG community topic areas that may be causing disparate outcomes that can be addressed across government agencies.